-Thus as we assume ${\cal N}_{\rm L}=Q_{\rm L}\times D_{\rm L}$, the transition from $k$ to $k+1$ levels of error correction must occur for
+Thus, as we assume ${\cal N}_{\rm L}=Q_{\rm L}\times D_{\rm L}$, the transition from $k$ to $k+1$ levels of error correction must occur for

-Now, in general, the power consumption per qubit has a term that depends $T_{\rm qb}$ (and diverges as $T_{\rm qb}\to 0$), and another term that is $T_{\rm qb}$-independent.
-The latter term contains such things as the power consumption of the electronics at $T_{\rm gen}$, and the resources required to evacuating the heat conducted down wires at temperatures above 10\,K. We observe that the larger the $T_{\rm qb}$-independent, the closer the transition are to the equality in Eq.~(\ref{Eq:transitions-k_to_k+1}).
-Indeed for the parameters considered in the body of this work (those summarized in Table~\ref{table:parameters}), it is a fairly good approximation to say that the transitions occur at
+Now, in general, the power consumption per qubit has a term that depends on $T_{\rm qb}$ (and diverges as $T_{\rm qb}\to 0$), and another term that is $T_{\rm qb}$-independent.
+The latter term contains such things as the power consumption of the electronics at $T_{\rm gen}$, and the resources required to evacuate the heat conducted down wires at temperatures above 10\,K. We observe that when the $T_{\rm qb}$-independent term becomes larger larger, then the transition moves toward the line defined by the equality in Eq.~(\ref{Eq:transitions-k_to_k+1}).
+Indeed, for the parameters considered in this work (summarized in Table~\ref{table:parameters}), it is a reasonable approximation to say that the transitions occur at

-Indeed, deviations from this approximation are hardly noticeable, if one superimpose Eq.~(\ref{Eq:transitions-k_to_k+1-specialcase}) on the log-log plot in Fig.~\ref{Fig:P_C-map}b.
+Indeed, deviations from this approximation are hardly noticeable, if one superimposes Eq.~(\ref{Eq:transitions-k_to_k+1-specialcase}) on the log-log plot in Fig.~\ref{Fig:P_C-map}b.